-The QIC assesses the appropriateness of care delivered and works to continuously enhance and improve the quality of services provided to MHS Health/Network Health Plan members.
+The QIC assesses the appropriateness of care delivered and works to continuously enhance and improve the quality of services provided to members.
 The committee reviews, evaluates, and approves the QI Program and recommends interventions and improvements.

 Meetings are scheduled four times annually.
-Membership includes health plan management, network clinicians practicing in the areas of primary care and other specialties, a mid-level practitioner, a behavioral health provider, and an external member advocate.
+Membership includes health plan management, network providers practicing in the areas of primary care and other specialties, a mid-level practitioner, a behavioral health provider, and an external member advocate.